pqvst/cafeandcowork/data/taipei/triangle-garden-cafe.md

   - menu7.jpg
 ---

+A very unique cafe, and if you're into Taiwanese tea then this is probably one of the better cafes in Taipei.
+The cafe is located on the second floor of an old building.
+You'll likely miss the tiny entrance if you aren't paying attention.
+The cafe space feels large and spacious, filled with old furniture and large wooden beams in the ceiling.
+It definitely has a special vibe!

-There are 3 small tables that are available without reservation (first come first serve).
-Usually difficult to get a seat (due to reservations.
+Just keep in mind, you'll probably want to make a reservation.
+There are only 3 small tables right by the entrance that are available without reservation (first come first serve), and most other tables are usually booked.